magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 ```

 Even though, for now, we're only dealing with CLJ files, our plan for supporting
-the TDD workflow seems to be working.
+the [TDD][9] workflow seems to be working.
 But we are missing the CLJ REPL experience
 offered by IFDE.

 Could we have both of them?
-I have nothing against TDD approach, but
+I have nothing against [TDD][9] approach, but
 once you experienced a CLJ/CLJS REPL you'd like to have it available
-regardless of development style (TDD or otherwise).
+regardless of development style ([TDD][9] or otherwise).

 For the moment, we'll postpone this requirement until
 later paragraphs.
 Indeed, we'd like first to replicate on the CLJS platform